 Methods for treating pain will vary depending on the type and severity of pain.
 Therapies for treating basic pain include rest, non-steroid anti-inflammatory medications, physical therapy, exercise and stress reduction.
 Mid-level pain can be treated with steroid injections, electrical nerve stimulation, nerve blocks, and thermal procedures such as radiofrequency.

 If you are experiencing persistent chronic pain, there are therapies for dealing with pain.
-For pain management in Cameron County, contact The Headache and Pain Center to schedule an appointment with Dr. Forman, Dr. Pallares or Dr. Williams.
-Call (956) 440-7246 for the Harlingen office or (956) 350-0900 for the Brownsville office.
+For pain management in Cameron County, contact The Optimum Pain and Regenerative Medicine to schedule an appointment with Dr. Forman or Dr. Pallares.
+Call (956) 440-7246 for the Harlingen office.

 Find out what might be causing your neck pain and how our pain center can help.

 If you are experiencing stiffness, pain or soreness in your neck, you may be wondering what could be causing your symptoms.
-Our Harlingen and Brownsville, TX, pain management doctors - Dr. D. Michael Forman, Dr. Victor Pallares and Dr. Aldon Williams - know how important it is to be able to detect the root cause of your pain so that you can get the treatment you need.
+Our Harlingen, TX, pain management doctors - Dr. D. Michael Forman & Dr. Victor Pallares - know how important it is to be able to detect the root cause of your pain so that you can get the treatment you need.
 Here are the most common causes of neck pain:

 - Whiplash (from an accident)

 - Herniated or degenerative disc

 What are the symptoms associated with neck pain?